MrPeanutButta/log2BGP/README.md

 ### Release Notes on bgpd v1.0.3(captain's log)
 New capabilities in this revision, and 1 bug fix.

-__NOTE:__ I've opted to use the daemons current binary database as a means of indexing BGP updates.
+I've decided to use the daemons current binary database as a means of indexing BGP updates.
 These entries can be queried via a URL served by the ruby library Sinatra, or directly served via TCP socket API call.

-BGP databases are organized by index.
+The BGP event database is organized by [peer id|prefix] key pair in the RIB, and that RIB entry holds all indexes for BGP event data.
 Each prefix may occupy up to 1000 entries.
 Once the max entry limit is reached (1000 entries), the oldest entries will begin to be overwritten.
 It's recommended that you export to some log collector if you wish to keep the data.

-### Revision 1.0.3 Notes

-### Additions
+#### Additions
 * Created version definitions in `version.h`.
 * Created TCP listener for Sinatra/socket API
 * Converts all API call returns to JSON formatted strings.